Dynamic155/Roblox-Top-Down-Camera/README.md

 local cameraOffsetZ = 0
 ```

+## Stuff to add:
+- Ability to make the camer follor the characters rotation.

 ## Contributing:
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.